 Is a fixed-benefit plan the right choice for you?
 Get an Assurant Health Access Quote

-Major Medical Insurance – broad financial protection and deductible options
+Major Medical Insurance – coverage for everyday and "what ifs"

 Here are two scenarios to help you figure out what deductible would work best for you.